Your Child’s Day

 Morning Arrival

-Morning arrival is also practice in routines and separation.
-Some children separate easily from a parent or caregiver from the first day of school.
-Other children keep working on separation for many weeks.
-Simple, consistent routines work best for most children and families.
-In an infant or waddler room, routines include helping a baby out of a carrier or stroller, washing hands together, sharing information about their night and morning, and giving extra snuggles before handing them to an infant room teacher.
-In an older toddler or preschool classroom, a child works toward independence through an arrival routine such as: go to your cubby, put away your coat and backpack, give three kisses to Mommy, and share a high five to have a great day!
-At any age, children often establish favorite “first things” to do after a parent leaves, like read a book with a teacher, wave goodbye from a window, or dive into a messy art project!
+Children practice routines and separation in morning arrival.
+Some children separate easily from the first day of school; others keep working on separation for many weeks.
+Simple, consistent routines work best for most children and family members.
+A child develops independence through an arrival routine such as: go to your cubby, put away your coat and backpack, give three kisses to Mommy, and share a high five to have a great day!
+At any age, children often establish favorite “first things” to do after a caregiver leaves, like reading a book with a teacher, waving goodbye from a window, or diving into a messy art project!

 Meal Time